 Switzer W et al: Absence of evidence of Xenotropic Murine Leukemia Virus-related Virus infection in persons with Chronic Fatigue Syndrome and healthy controls in the United States.
 Retrovirology 2010, 7:57

 Jason L, Najar N, Porter N, Reh C: Evaluating the Centers for Disease Control’s Empirical Chronic Fatigue Syndrome Case Definition.
 Journal of Disability Policy Studies, 2009, 20:93

 Komaroff, A: Lecture through the Massachusetts CFIDS/ME and FM Association entitled “The Latest Research on CFS,” April 2010

 Lerner M, Beqaj S, Fitzgerald J, Gill K, Gill C, Edington J. Subset-directed antiviral treatment of 142 herpesvirus patients with chronic fatigue syndrome.
 Virus Adaptation and Treatment 2010, 2: 47–57

 Jason L, Corradi K, Gress S, Williams S, Torres-Harding, S: Causes of Death Among Patients with Chronic Fatigue Syndrome.
 Health Care for Women International 2006, 27:615–626

-UPDATE: Since writing this testimony, XMRV has been shown to be a lab contaminant, and it is therefore not implicated in the pathogenesis of ME/CFS.
+UPDATE: Since writing this post, the studies associating XMRV with ME/CFS have been retracted.
+It was concluded that the findings were due to lab contamination.
+XMRV is therefore no longer implicated in the pathogenesis of ME/CFS.